EasyJet Turns Down a $2.0 Billion Takeover Offer.

 Meanwhile, EasyJet said that it had received a fresh $400 million credit line.

+The global airline industry has been rattled by the coronavirus epidemic and travel restrictions.

+On Thursday, Japan Airlines announced intentions to raise $2.7 billion to deal with the ongoing financial burden of the pandemic.

-EasyJet announced in a statement that it recently received an unsolicited preliminary takeover bid.
+EasyJet announced in London that it had received a “unsolicited preliminary takeover bid.”

 “This was given great consideration before being unanimously rejected.
 Since then, the potential buyer has acknowledged that it is no longer considering a proposal for the company.”